Each spring, we ask our seniors a few questions about their experience at Wheaton Academy. This is what students from the Class of 2026 had to say.

 “Through traveling on a mission trip to Nicaragua, serving on the Project LEAD Spiritual Life Team, and even preaching a sermon in chapel, Wheaton Academy offered me many opportunities to declare my faith, strengthening my personal walk with Christ, and encourage the people around me.”

 Sarah is a member of the Academy by Design cohort where she helped to create the WA Zoo, now home to our Animal Behavior classes.
 A multi-sport athlete, she competes on the Varsity Tennis team and in Track and Field.
-She will attend Biola University.
+She plans to study Illustration at Biola University.

 Min Min DiGiacoma